 To realise a revenue increase, a concept proposal is made for the introduction of two additional offices.
 This is the Straw Man Proposal that will form the basis of the management consultation.

 The concept proposal is subsequently discussed with the management team.
 Team members who are in favour provide detailed arguments and list all the advantages.
 The opponents, on the other hand, gives their objections and mention the potential disadvantages.
-By considering the Straw Man Proposal as merely a concept, all team members are free to respond and give their honest opinion.
+By considering the proposal as merely a concept, all team members are free to respond and give their honest opinion.
 At this stage, their input has no direct impact yet.
 All team members are given the opportunity to provide open feedback and suggestions.
 One important condition here is that the team must be aware that the proposal is merely a Straw Man Proposal.
 All criticism and ideas for improvement are welcome.
 After all, this is just the concept stage.